 The University understands the strain a conduct process can place on your academic, work, and social life.
 A Respondent Resource can help.
 We want you to understand and be able to navigate the conduct process.

 Community Standards & Student Conduct (CSSC) offers guidance and information to students named as respondents in a student conduct proceeding.
-A respondent resource will meet with you to help navigate the process.
-During meetings, the respondent resource will discuss:
+A Respondent Resource can meet with you to help navigate the process.
+During meetings, the Respondent Resource will discuss:

 - Your rights in the process